-Did you know that you can learn a lot about a child by watching them play?
-This class studies the developmental stages during pregnancy, prenatal care, labor, and delivery.
-Then the development of a child is explored by concentrating on the physical, mental, emotional and social growth.
-Part of the course requirement is participation in the baby simulator project.
-Guest speakers, computer research, films and a class trip are also used to reinforce the understanding of the development of children examine good parenting skills.
+This class studies the developmental stages of parenting readiness, pregnancy, prenatal care, labor, and delivery and how to care for a newborn.
+Then the development of a child from birth to age 6 is explored by concentrating on their physical, intellectual, emotional and social growth.
+This class is designed to educate students about children, their development, and good parenting skills to ensure the proper development of a child.